pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_45.md

 - ( _g_ ) is disqualified for election to the National Assembly by virtue of provision made in pursuance of section 62 (2) of this Constitution.

-(3) For the purposes of this section, two or more terms of imprisonment that are required to be served consecutively shall be regarded as a single term of imprisonment for the aggregate period of those terms, and no account shall be taken of a sentence of imprisonment imposed as
+   - (3) For the purposes of this section, two or more terms of imprisonment that are required to

+be served consecutively shall be regarded as a single term of imprisonment for the aggregate

-an alternative to or in default of the payment of a fine.
+period of those terms, and no account shall be taken of a sentence of imprisonment imposed as an alternative to or in default of the payment of a fine.

-(4) A Member of the _Ntlo ya Dikgosi_ shall not, while he or she is such a Member,
+      - (4) A Member of the _Ntlo ya Dikgosi_ shall not, while he or she is such a Member,

-participate in party politics, but active participation in politics prior to being a Member of the _Ntlo ya Dikgosi_ shall not bar any person from being such a Member. **80.
+- participate in party politics, but active participation in politics prior to being a Member of the _Ntlo ya Dikgosi_ shall not bar any person from being such a Member. **80.
 Oath of allegiance**

 - Every Member of the _Ntlo ya Dikgosi_ shall, before taking his or her seat therein, take and

-- subscribe before the _Ntlo ya Dikgosi_ the oath of allegiance.

-- **81. Secretary to** _**Ntlo ya Dikgosi**_

-- There shall be a Secretary to the _Ntlo ya Dikgosi_ whose office shall be an office in the
+- subscribe before the _Ntlo ya Dikgosi_ the oath of allegiance. **81.
+Secretary to** _**Ntlo ya Dikgosi**_ There shall be a Secretary to the _Ntlo ya Dikgosi_ whose office shall be an office in the

 - public service.

-- **82. Tenure of office of Members of** _**Ntlo ya Dikgosi**_ (1) A Member of the _Ntlo ya Dikgosi_ shall vacate his or her seat in the _Ntlo ya Dikgosi_ —
+1. **82.
+Tenure of office of Members of** _**Ntlo ya Dikgosi**_ (1) A Member of the _Ntlo ya Dikgosi_ shall vacate his or her seat in the _Ntlo ya Dikgosi_ —

    - ( _a_ ) upon expiration of a period of five years from the date upon which he or she takes the oath of allegiance under section 80 of this Constitution;

-- ( _b_ ) if, having been designated or selected to the _Ntlo ya Dikgosi_ as such, he or she ceases to

-- be a person for the time being performing the functions of the office of _Kgosi_ ;
+   - ( _b_ ) if, having been designated or selected to the _Ntlo ya Dikgosi_ as such, he or she ceases to be a person for the time being performing the functions of the office of _Kgosi_ ;

    - ( _c_ ) if he or she ceases to be qualified for membership of the _Ntlo ya Dikgosi_ in terms of section 79;

    - ( _d_ ) if he or she participates in party politics; or

    - ( _e_ ) upon the dissolution of Parliament,

 whichever occurs first.

-(2) A member of the _Ntlo ya Dikgosi_ shall be eligible for reselection, redesignation or
+- (2) A member of the _Ntlo ya Dikgosi_ shall be eligible for reselection, redesignation or

-reappointment, as the case may be, to the _Ntlo ya Dikgosi_ .
+- reappointment, as the case may be, to the _Ntlo ya Dikgosi_ .

-- **83. Rules of Procedure of** _**Ntlo ya Dikgosi**_
+1. **83.
+Rules of Procedure of** _**Ntlo ya Dikgosi**_

+**Copyright Government of Botswana**